admariner/Rufaydium-Webdriver/README.md

 */
 ```
 ## Script reloading
-we can reload script as many time as we want but driver will be active in process so we can have control over all the session created through Webdriver so far and we can also Close Driver process this will cause issue that we can no longer access any session created through WebDriver which have been recently closed
+we can reload script as many time as we want but driver will be active in process so we can have control over all the session created through Webdriver so far and we can also Close Driver process this will cause issue that we can no longer access any session created through WebDriver. its better to Session.exit() then Driver.Exit()
 ```AutoHotkey
 ChromeDriver := A_ScriptDir "\chromedriver.exe"
 Driver := new RunDriver(ChromeDriver)
 Driver.Exit() ; use this when you finished using Rufaydium class
 ```
-## loading driver into Rufaydium
+## Loading driver into Rufaydium
 ```AutoHotkey
 Driver := new RunDriver(chromeDriver.exe)
 Chrome := new Rufaydium(Driver) ; this will load driver and return control over browser